Baya Systems

 Acquisition in 2016

-Gold Standard Simulations Ltd. specializes in providing variability simulation tools for the semiconductor industry.
-The company offers a suite of advanced products including Enigma, a framework for rapid design technology co-optimization; Mystic, a statistical compact model extractor; RandomSpice, a statistical circuit simulator; GARAND, a statistical 3D TCAD simulator; and ConnecTCAD, a 3D interconnect simulator designed for evaluating resistances and capacitances in current and future CMOS technologies.
-These tools integrate predictive Monte Carlo and statistical simulations to address variability in nano-CMOS devices, facilitating the exploration and screening of future technology options.
-Additionally, Gold Standard Simulations provides educational courses focused on statistical nano-CMOS variability and reliability.
-Established in 2009 and based in Glasgow, United Kingdom, the company operates as a subsidiary of Synopsys Inc.
+Gold Standard Simulations Ltd. is a company based in Glasgow, United Kingdom, specializing in providing variability simulation tools for the semiconductor industry.
+Established in 2009, the company focuses on Design Technology Co-Optimization (DTCO) and develops a range of advanced electronic design automation tools.
+Its offerings include Enigma, an automation framework for rapid design technology co-optimization; Mystic, a statistical compact model extractor; RandomSpice, a statistical circuit simulator; GARAND, a statistical 3D TCAD simulator; and ConnecTCAD, a 3D interconnect simulator that evaluates resistances and capacitances for contemporary and future CMOS technologies.
+Gold Standard Simulations also provides educational courses on statistical nano-CMOS variability and reliability.
+As of 2016, the company operates as a subsidiary of Synopsys Inc., enhancing its capabilities in the semiconductor sector.

 WinterLogic